berryamin/Python/Python-3/Doc/library/datetime.rst

 .. classmethod:: datetime.combine(date, time)

-   Return a new :class:`datetime` object whose date components are equal to the given :class:`date` object's, and whose time components and :attr:`tzinfo` attributes are equal to the given :class:`time` object's.
-For any :class:`datetime` object *d*,
+   Return a new :class:`.datetime` object whose date components are equal to the given :class:`date` object's, and whose time components and :attr:`tzinfo` attributes are equal to the given :class:`.time` object's.
+For any :class:`.datetime` object *d*,
    ``d == datetime.combine(d.date(), d.timetz())``.
 If date is a
-   :class:`datetime` object, its time components and :attr:`tzinfo` attributes are ignored.
+   :class:`.datetime` object, its time components and :attr:`tzinfo` attributes are ignored.

 .. classmethod:: datetime.strptime(date_string, format)

-   Return a :class:`datetime` corresponding to *date_string*, parsed according to *format*.
+   Return a :class:`.datetime` corresponding to *date_string*, parsed according to *format*.
 This is equivalent to ``datetime(*(time.strptime(date_string, format)[0:6]))``. :exc:`ValueError` is raised if the date_string and format can't be parsed by :func:`time.strptime` or if it returns a value which isn't a time tuple.
-See section :ref:`strftime-strptime-behavior`.
+For a complete list of formatting directives, see :ref:`strftime-strptime-behavior`.